MisCoApps/MiscoApps.github.io/fcreminder/privacy-policy.en.md

 ## 11. Children

-Contact Reminder is **not directed at children under 13**.
+Friendly Contact Reminder is **not directed at children under 13**.
 We do not knowingly collect personal data from children.
 If you believe a child has provided us with data, contact us and we will delete it.